google-ar/three.ar.js/README.md

 To view the additional APIs implemented by [WebARonARKit] and [WebARonARCore], view the [WebVR Extension for AR] document.

-To view the additional APIs implemented by [WebARonARKit] and [WebARonARCore], view the [WebVR Extension for AR] document.

 For more examples, see the [examples/](examples/) directory.

+See the full [three.ar.js API documentation](API.md) for more details.

 ### Script